Chapter 8 Cell content

 )

-8.6 Images and limitation for PowerPoint
+8.6 Images and limitations of PowerPoint

 Using images in flextable is not supported when output format is PowerPoint.
 This is not a choice nor a unimplemented feature.
 This is because PowerPoint is not able to embed images in a table cell.
 That’s a PowerPoint limitation.
 The same limitation occurs with ggplot charts and mini charts.